kennyctran/basic-calculator/README.md

 My first project top to bottom.
 For this one I experimented with building the front-end first.
-This presented some challenges later on which was due to the app's use of the user-inputted number to do calculations as well as update the front-end.
+This presented some challenges later on which was due to the app's use of the user-inputted number to do calculations as well as update the back-end.

 HTML elements were created dynamically with Javascript, using the jQuery library.
 The CSS for the calculator was built primarily using CSS Grid.